sachajw/devops-adventure/01_setup.md

 - Get familiar with the basic commands
 - Use Devdocs and the documentation on the site

+**Docker Security**
+- We believe in baking in security right from the word go
+- We are going to use Snyk to scan our containers
+- Snyk is free and you can set yourself up [here](https://snyk.io/)
+- In `Docker Desktop` go to the ` Extensions Marketplace` and install the `Snyk Container Extension`

 ## [Podman.io](https://podman.io/)
 - [Podman-Desktop](https://podman-desktop.io/)
 - Get familiar with the basic commands